 Since then, the Centre has distinguished itself by its innovative legal and interdisciplinary approach.
 This was ensured by the cultural and academic diversity among its members.
 These members come from the Faculty of Law, the Department of Political Science, the Geography Department, the School of Social Work; and the Faculty of Education at McGill, as well as the Department of Sociology at Concordia.
 The Centre houses some of the world’s leading experts in international criminal law, comparative law, constitutional law, and legal theory.

 Centre members have been extensively involved in research and scholarship on international and domestic human rights law, humanitarian law, comparative constitutional protection of human rights, and theoretical and historical approaches to human rights in a legally plural world.
 Some have been appointed to human rights monitoring and implementation bodies at the national and international levels, and are active in public policy work in collaboration with government.
 The primary domains of research of the Centre include: Violence: Prevention and Redress; Equality and Social Diversity; Migration and Mobility, Health and Human Rights Economic Justice; Theoretical Approaches to Human Rights, Governance and Legal Pluralism.

 The Centre organizes a series of annual public lectures on human rights including the Humphrey Lecture series, the Cassin Lectures, the Wallenberg Lectures, and the Litvack Awards and Lectures.
 The Centre also runs many workshops, often in conjunction with diverse student groups (See Events).

-Since October 2007, the Centre has hosted three global conferences on human rights, which bring scholars, human rights activists, policy-makers, young leaders, students and citizens together to examine major human rights challenges in our global community Echenberg Conferences).
+The Centre has also hosted three global Echenberg Family conferences on human rights, which bring scholars, human rights activists, policy-makers, young leaders, students and citizens together to examine major human rights challenges in our global community.